Debugging GTM Data Layer Issues: Expert Solutions

 2) Another common mistake is missing transactions due to redirection during check out steps.

-To ensure that purchase data is being passed to the Data Layer when a purchase is made, verify that the format and values are correct.
+Check the style and numbers of the buy data to make sure they are sent to the Data Layer when a purchase is made.
 If you have hardcoded tracking implemented in your website, check that this code is sending purchase data into the Data Layer.
 You can use tools like those mentioned in this blog post to verify this.

 3) Sometimes, data layer variables are not populated when the page loads, or data layer events do not trigger the correct tags in Google Tag Manager.